DawoodIsrar/SmartMindxTask/README.md

 Switch to the server branch for guidance on setting up the backend.
 Carefully follow the instructions provided in each branch's README file to ensure a smooth and successful setup of the SmartMindxTask project.

-Thank you for your attention to detail, and we appreciate your commitment to the project setup process.
+Thank you for your attention to detail, and I appreciate your commitment to the project setup process.